- Breathtaking speed

 The features list for a 2019 BMW M4 and the Oscars gifting suite have more than just a few things in common.

 Big-budget materials, flashy packaging, and hi-fi sound delivered in any color you like are part of the shows.
 Want more power?
 That comes with a price, but you can have it.
 (We meant the car, but Hollywood applies all the same.)

 The 2019 BMW M4 is for well-heeled buyers who might not scoff at more than $8,000 for brakes.
-We give it a 6 for its optional extras, infotainment, but take one back for a blunderous Apple CarPlay subscription idea that should’ve hit the cutting-room floor by now.
+We give it a 7 for its optional extras, infotainment, and its warranty, but take one back for a blunderous Apple CarPlay subscription idea that should’ve hit the cutting-room floor by now.
 (Read more about how we rate cars.)

 The 2019 BMW M4 comes in standard coupe and convertible configurations, competition-spec versions of both, or a M4 CS coupe that’s so fast it’s likely gone already from dealer lots.

 The M4 starts at more than $70,000 and tops out well past $100,000.